ResearchObject/ro-crate/docs/profiles.md

 ## Electronic Lab Notebook (ELN)

-The [ELN file format](https://github.com/TheELNConsortium/TheELNFileFormat) has been defined as an archive format to captuire Electronic Laboratory Notebooks (ELN).
+The [ELN file format](https://github.com/TheELNConsortium/TheELNFileFormat) has been defined as an archive format to capture Electronic Laboratory Notebooks (ELN).
 An archive is a ZIP file with the `.eln` extension, containing a single root folder which is an RO-Crate.
 The [ELN specification](https://github.com/TheELNConsortium/TheELNFileFormat/blob/master/SPECIFICATION.md) is based on the RO-Crate specification and is exported by Lab notebook software including [eLabFTW](https://www.elabftw.net/) and ELN archives can be [previewed in Dataverse](https://github.com/gdcc/dataverse-previewers/pull/21)

 * [ELN examples](https://github.com/TheELNConsortium/TheELNFileFormat/tree/master/examples)